-Jack Lord, born John Joseph Patrick Ryan, was — and is — a man to be admired and respected.
+Jack Lord, born John Joseph Patrick Ryan, was -- and is -- a man to be admired and respected.
 He is a man who touches us by what he believed and how he lived.
 But he was not always that way.
 Like all of us, Jack started out young and naive.
-Although he stumbled along the way, he found his footing and continued to grow, until, at the end of his life, he was nothing less than an elder statesman, who devoted himself to doing for and giving to others.
+Although he stumbled along the way, he found his footing and continued to grow -- giving to and doing for others -- until, at the end of his life, he was nothing less than an elder statesman.

-As an actor, Jack chose projects that stood above the ordinary; for example, he appeared as Brick Pollitt in the 1955 Broadway production of Tennessee Williams' Pulitzer Prize-winning play, Cat on a Hot Tin Roof; as Felix Leiter in the very first James Bond movie, Dr. No; and as Stoney Burke in Leslie Stevens' very first television series, Stoney Burke.
+As an actor, Jack chose projects that stood above the ordinary; for example, he appeared as Brick Pollitt in the 1955 Broadway production of Tennessee Williams' Pulitzer Prize-winning play, Cat on a Hot Tin Roof; as Felix Leiter in the very first James Bond movie, Dr. No; and as Steve McGarrett in Hawaii Five-0.
 He appeared with such noted actors as Gary Cooper, Sean Connery, Helen Hayes, and Barbara Bel Geddes.

-But it didn't end there.
-Jack truly was multi-talented.
-Besides an actor, Jack was a screenwriter, director, and producer; an artist and a photographer; and a humanitarian and a philanthropist.
-And he did it all without allowing it to go to his head.
 If a fan recognized him, he gave a friendly smile.
-If children wanted to show him something, he went over to them and took a genuine interest in what they had.
+If children wanted to show him something, he took a genuine interest in what they had.
 When the small town of Hilo needed a grand marshal for its Kamehameha Day parade, he flew over and led the parade with great enthusiasm.
-And when he learned that disadvantaged youth needed his help, he supported sports teams and schools for them and visited them often.
+When he learned that disadvantaged youth needed his help, he supported sports teams and schools for them.
+And that's just the beginning!

 Throughout his life, Jack remained shy -- "a very private person," his wife called him in an interview with the television news program, Inside Edition.
 Indeed, when the day's work was done, Jack preferred to go home to his wife, rather than live the social high life.
 When the week's work was done, he preferred to stay at home and paint to the point that his wife had to stay after him to be ready on time if they were going out.